 - 4 All members working with juniors or vulnerable adults require a DBS, including the Welfare Officer who is the contact for all related issues. - Junior members, unless they hold a BMFA 'A' certificate, shall only fly models when supervised by an adult who holds both a BMFA 'A' certificate and a DBS. - Junior members must be accompanied at all times at the field by a parent or guardian, or a club member with DBS clearance by prior arrangement.
-In certain circumstances a waiver may be issued by the Committee to allow more independence. - Models to be flown by a junior or members without a BMFA 'A' certificate must be an appropriate trainer model and must be checked for suitability and airworthiness by a Society Training Instructor or Committee member before such models can be flown. - 8 Members and visitors wishing to fly solo at Landmead must hold the appropriate BMFA 'A' or recognized certificate. - Anyone not holding an appropriate certificate may still fly provided they are directly supervised on the flight line by a proficient member holding the appropriate certificate. - Officially recognised insurance is required before members and visitors may fly from a Society field. - Neither members nor visitors are be permitted to fly any model that weighs 7 kilograms or over, dry weight, unless that person holds a relevant BMFA 'B' certificate. - 12 Visiting guests must be accompanied at all times by a current club member. - Pilots must hold an NBRMAS gas turbine waiver to fly any turbine model at NBRMAS sites and are subject to supplementary rules which accompany the jet waiver.
+In certain circumstances a waiver may be issued by the Committee to allow more independence. - Models to be flown by a junior or members without a BMFA 'A' certificate must be an appropriate trainer model and must be checked for suitability and airworthiness by a Society Training Instructor or Committee member before such models can be flown. - 8 Senior members and visitors wishing to fly solo at Landmead must hold the appropriate 'NBRMAS Solo Waiver', BMFA 'A' or recognized certificate. - Anyone not holding an appropriate certificate may still fly provided they are directly supervised on the pilots' line by a proficient member holding the appropriate certificate. - Officially recognised insurance is required before members and visitors may fly from a Society field. - Neither members nor visitors are permitted to fly any model that weighs over 7.5 kilograms, maximum take-off mass (including batteries and fuel), unless that person holds a relevant BMFA 'B' certificate.
+For members without a 'B' certificate, applications for a waiver may be granted via the Committee on an individual basis for a specific model under 8.5Kg. - 12 Visiting guests must be accompanied at all times by a current club member. - Pilots must hold an NBRMAS gas turbine waiver to fly any turbine model at NBRMAS sites and are subject to supplementary rules which accompany the jet waiver.
 A prerequisite of this is to hold a B certificate.
 Applications for a waiver to be made via the Committee.
 Turbine flying requires an approved spotter at all times.